Prune

 Health Benefits

-- High fiber content promotes digestive health and regular bowel function
+- Natural digestive aid with high soluble fiber content that promotes regular bowel function and gut health

-- Rich in antioxidants (phenolic compounds, sorbitol) that combat oxidative stress and inflammation
+- Rich in antioxidants including phenolic compounds that combat oxidative stress and reduce inflammation

 Buying Guide